 "I'm coming home.
 Wait for me," I said.

 Las Cruces was a dirty city, full of motels and box stores.
 There were people sadder than us.
 I found a bar that was also a restaurant, so I could also serve.
 I began to dream less at night and more during the day.
-I still read Jackson's rash at bedtime, which was beginning to look like the US highway system, with freeways and highways and little country roads that seemed to go nowhere.
+I still read Jackson's rash at bedtime, which was beginning to look like the US highway system, with freeways and highways and little country roads seeming to go nowhere.
 At night I would walk out under the stars and watch the satellites go.
 They were all satellites.
 There were no more stars in the sky, it turned out.
 I think someone took them away.